Soulity31/Global-Layoffs-Analysis/README.md

 ## Data Source

 Dataset covers global company layoffs from 2020–2023, including company name, industry, country, layoff counts, date, funding stage, and total funds raised.

+csv used - Used for the project (modified) - ['dataset'](./layoffs.csv) Original dataset is  from the [Layoffs Dataset on Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022) uploaded by Swapnil Tripathi.

 ## Author